 Clean And Accurate Data Sets

-The saying “bad data in, bad data out” has plenty of merit.
+The saying “bad data in, bad data out” has plenty of merits.
 The predictive budgeting process relies on historical data sets to build the forecast model.
 This means any bad data will be inherently incorporated into the assumptions created during the analysis of information.
+You can also check this with your spend analysis.

 Adequate Technology To Access Data